-The Systems Engineering Division offers post-bachelor’s and post-master’s PhD degrees.
+The Systems Engineering Division offers post-bachelor’s and post-master’s PhDs.
 Doctoral studies may be pursued in areas actively researched by division faculty.

-Post-bachelor’s doctoral students will be awarded MS degrees upon completion of the MS degree requirements and the PhD Prospectus Exam.
+Post-bachelor’s doctoral students will be awarded the MS upon completion of MS requirements and the PhD Prospectus Exam.

 There are no structured course requirements for post-master’s PhD students, but such students are required to complete 32 credits applicable to the degree, all of which must be at the 500 level or higher.
 These courses can be chosen, with advisor approval, to meet an individual student’s academic and research needs.